 Description: Winlogo.exe is not essential for Windows and will often cause problems.
 Winlogo.exe is located in the C:\Windows\System32 folder.

 There is no file information.
 The program starts upon Windows startup (see Registry key: MACHINE\Run, Run, MACHINE\RunServices).
 The file is not a Windows system file.
-Winlogo.exe is able to monitor applications, connect to the Internet, record keyboard and mouse inputs, hide itself and manipulate other programs.
-Therefore the technical security rating is 60% dangerous.
+The winlogo.exe file is an unknown file in the Windows folder.
+The program is not visible.
+Winlogo.exe is able to connect to the Internet, record keyboard and mouse inputs, hide itself and monitor applications.
+Therefore the technical security rating is 68% dangerous.

 Recommended: Identify winlogo.exe related errors

 If winlogo.exe is located in a subfolder of C:\Windows, the security rating is 72% dangerous.
 The file size is 189,192 bytes.
 There is no description of the program.
 It is an unknown file in the Windows folder.
 The program has no visible window.
 It is not a Windows system file.
 Winlogo.exe is able to record keyboard and mouse inputs, monitor applications and manipulate other programs.

 If winlogo.exe is located in a subfolder of C:\Windows\System32, the security rating is 72% dangerous.
 The file size is 144,896 bytes.
 The process has no file description.
 The file is located in the Windows folder, but it is not a Windows core file.
 The program is not visible.
 It is not a Windows system file.
 Winlogo.exe is able to connect to the Internet.

 Important: You should check the winlogo.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.